itsleesimpson/itsleesimpson.github.io/index.md

 # About

-Hello, my name is Lee Simpson I am a product strategist and design lead at [ustwo](http://www.ustwo.com), New York.
+My name is Lee Simpson I am a product strategist and designer at [ustwo](http://www.ustwo.com), New York.

-I have over 13 years experience working on large scale projects for Comcast, American Express, The Guardian and Google.
-I have lead design and strategy on world class digital products, including content platforms, educational VR, broadcasting and publishing.
-I am a startup advisor, lecturer and conference speaker.
+I've spent the last 13 years building awesome products with smart people.
+I've have the pleasure of working with Comcast, American Express, The Guardian and Google on projects that span finance, educational VR, broadcasting and publishing.
+I am a startup advisor, lecturer and conference speaker — oh, and sometimes I write.

-I enjoy building awesome products, with smart people.

 ***